docker/docs/docker-for-windows/wsl-tech-preview.md

 Docker Desktop also leverages the dynamic memory allocation feature in WSL 2 to greatly improve the resource consumption.
 This means, Docker Desktop only uses the required amount of CPU and memory resources, enabling CPU and memory-intensive tasks such as building a container to run much faster.

-Additionally, with WSL2, the time required to start a Docker daemon after a cold start is significantly faster.
+Additionally, with WSL 2, the time required to start a Docker daemon after a cold start is significantly faster.
 It takes less than 2 seconds to start the Docker daemon when compared to tens of seconds in the current version of Docker Desktop.

 > Note that it is currently not possible to run Kubernetes while running Docker Desktop on WSL 2.
 However, you can continue to use Kubernetes in the non-WSL 2 Docker Desktop using the Daemon **Settings** option.